FCS-analysis/multipletau/README.md

 multipletau
 ===========

-This repo contains the multiple-tau algorithm for Python
+This repo contains a multiple-tau algorithm for Python

 - **src** implementation of the multiple-tau algorithm using Numpy
 - **test** testing the algorithm